Google Layoffs in Canada: August 2025 Update + Severance Rights

 In Perretta v.
 Rand A Technology Corporation, a sales professional refused to settle for less when her employer tried to tie severance to an unfair release.
 With Samfiru Tumarkin LLP on her side, she walked away with six months of severance — a bold win.

-BMO faces the music
+BMO Faces the Music

 In Maticevic v.
 Bank of Montreal, a dedicated long-term employee found justice after being wrongfully dismissed.
 With Stephen LeMesurier, a lawyer at Samfiru Tumarkin LLP leading the charge, they secured a game-changing severance package.